I turned 30 this past year and it wasn’t life-changing. Here’s why:

 I have the benefit of being among the youngest of my friends.
 And watching them all set goals for themselves that were uncharacteristic, not enjoyable, and a stress to achieve made me avoid making one altogether.
 When I was 28, I got roped into taking a karate class with one of my 29-year-old bucket list friends that had “learn martial arts” on her list.
 Three of us took it together with a 12-class Groupon and had an absolute blast.
 We were the oldest people there (by a lot) and were called the “karate moms.”
 I didn’t have a bucket list, but I jumped at the opportunity to do something I hadn’t before.
 I realized that I wanted to make my own list, but a different kind.
 I call it a “fill-the-bucket” list and it has no deadline at all.

-So what is a fill-the-bucket list?
 Life is full of opportunities, changes, and unpredictability and it’s all about experiences and filling your bucket so that by the end of your life, your bucket is full.
 Instead of making a list of things you would like to see happen in your life, a fill-the-bucket list focuses on the opportunities you have had and the things you’ve taken a chance and done.
-Here are a few things that are on my fill-the-bucket list.

 - Riding an Elephant in Cambodia: I was working on my undergraduate degree at the time and never anticipated getting married before graduating and going to Cambodia.
 Because Mr. T had lived there for two years before we met, he wanted me to experience it as well, so we headed there six months after we got married.
 When we were asked if we wanted to ride an elephant, we took the opportunity.